17 Simple Time Management Strategies For College Students

 This could result in the inability to reach a goal due to circumstances beyond your control.
 At that point, you should go back to the drawing board to re-strategize and generate an alternative that will replace the previous one.

 Very often, students get distracted by their phones.
 Hence, there’s a need for self-discipline to avoid distractions from set goals and timelines.
 By timeline, I mean attaching a specified duration to specific, measurable, achievable, realistic tasks or goals.
+One of your goals could mean to win a scholarship abroad for further studies.
+Get some insights from this video below.

 5. Use a reminder app